Zero-Shot Learning for Requirements Classification: An Exploratory Study: Experimental Design

-\item \textbf{Original labels} are the labels \textit{derived} from the original class names used in the datasets.
-For example for the task FR/NFR, the original label for the class FR is ``functional'', while for NFR we use two types of labelling: 1) the expression ``not about functional''\footnote{Preliminary experiments have shown that this term is more effective for ZSL with respect to ``non functional''.} or 2) a string including all the NFR class names (``usability, security, availability, ...'').
-Though the resulting labels are different, the strategy is common, as no additional knowledge is used to derive the labels, except for the information coming from the names used in the datasets.
+\item \textbf{Original labels:} These labels were \textit{derived} from the original class names used in the dataset without using any external knowledge.
+For example for the task FR/NFR, the original label for the class FR is ``functional'', while for NFR we use two types of label: 1) the expression ``not about functional''\footnote{Preliminary experiments have shown that this term is more effective for ZSL with respect to ``non functional''.} and 2) a string including all the NFR class names (``usability, security, availability, ...'').

-\item \textbf{Expert curated labels} are the labels \textit{selected} by the three authors of this paper via brainstorming, and based on their understanding of the requirements classes.
-The goal of the brainstorming activity was to produce a limited set of relevant terms that represent the fundamental meaning of the class, and which that could be combined in a single string representing the label.
-For example, for the task FR/NFR, the label for the class FR is ``functional, system, behavior, shall or must''.
+\item \textbf{Expert curated labels:} These labels were \textit{curated} by the three authors of this paper based on their understanding of the requirements classes.
+The curation process took three steps: First, we independently provided a set of terms to describe each requirements class, resulting in three sets of terms per class.
+Second, we discussed our selections and produced a set for each class together.
+Third, we performed preliminary trials on a part of the requirements, to select the best subset of expert-curated labels.
+For example, for the task FR/NFR, the label for the class FR is composed of the terms ``functional, system, behavior, shall, must'', which are typically associated with FRs.
+These expert-curated labels are expected to complement the aforementioned original labels as they can better discriminate requirements classes.